 Webinars and videos for organisations that trade with the EU on GOV.UK

 Regulations and trade within the chemicals sector remain unchanged as we leave the EU.
 Latest information, support and guidance will be posted here when available.

 Latest guidance on CLP, REACH, export and import, biocides, mercury, POPs and pesticides on HSE.gov.uk

 How to comply with pesticide regulations after Brexit on GOV.UK

 Register for a fluorinated (F gas) account on GOV.UK

-Energy and Climate after Brexit on GOV.UK
+Energy and climate after 1 January 2021 on GOV.UK

-Following Brexit, the rules about how personal data flows between the EU and the UK will change.
+After the transition period, the rules about how personal data flows between the EU and the UK will change.
 Visit the Information Commissioner’s website to find out more about how these changes will affect you or your organisation.